Confidential Line: 302.777.0124

 Structured Rehabilitation Program:

-In cases involving formal action against the legal professional or a supervisory referral, The Delaware Lawyers Assistance Program (DE-LAP) can implement a structured rehabilitation program that documents a legal professionals efforts and success dealing with their problems.
+In cases involving formal action against the legal professional or a supervisory referral, The Delaware Lawyers Assistance Program (DE-LAP) can implement a structured rehabilitation program that documents legal professionals’ efforts and success in dealing with their problems.

 Attorney Support Meetings:

 The Delaware Lawyers Assistance Program (DE-LAP) sponsors weekly and monthly meetings where attorneys help each other deal with the problems and stresses of practicing law while maintaining balance in your personal life.
 The Delaware Lawyers Assistance Program (DE-LAP) also provides educational and other outreach activities/seminars.

 If after reading this article you are concerned about yourself or another lawyer

 (judge), pick up the phone and call The Delaware Lawyers Assistance Program (DE-LAP) at (302) 777-0124 or toll-free 1-877-24-DELAP or e-mail email@example.com.